 Year 9

 Term 1 Term 2 Term 3 Term 4

 Viral culture Photoshopped Advertising Stop motion

 Year 10

 Term 1 Term 2 Term 3 Term 4

 What if?
-Report it!
+Lights, Camera, Current Affairs! !
 Suspense

-A range of assessment instruments are used throughout the course to determine levels of learning in the three valued features for Australian Curriculum Media: responding, making and presenting.
-These include:
+A range of assessment instruments are used throughout the course to determine levels of learning in the four interrelated strands for Australian Curriculum: exploring and responding, developing practices and skills, creating and making, presenting and performing.